-Menlo Family Apartments project is consistent with the Los Angeles County Department of Mental Health's (DMH) Three-Year Program and Expenditure plan by providing a continuum of services for formerly homeless or at risk of homelessnessTransition Age Youth (TAY) and families with children who are seriously emotional disturbed (SED) or serious and persistent mental illness (SPMI) in a permanent supportive housing project.
+Menlo Family Apartments project is consistent with the Los Angeles County Department of Mental Health's (DMH) Three-Year Program and Expenditure plan by providing a continuum of services for Transition Age Youth (TAY) with mental illness who are homeless or at-risk of homelessness in a permanent supportive housing project.
 Menlo Family Apartments' supportive service plan was created with the Los Angeles County's Community Services and Support (CSS) plan in mind.
-The project will provide MHSA-eligible tenants with supportive services that promotes community reintegration and a commitment to recovery and wellness.
-A total of 30 units will be reserved for homeless households, including 5 units (4 1-bedroom units and 1 2-bedroom units) for Transition Aged Youth and 15 units (1 1-bedroom units, 9 2-bedroom units and 5 3bedroom units) for families with children with SED.
-In summary, a total of 20 units will be funded by MHSA and reserved for Transition Aged Youth and families with children with SED, who will be MHSA consumers.
-Occupancy of 5 units will be restricted to youth who are homeless or at-risk-of-homelessness between 18 and 24 years of age, with income up to 30 percent of the area median income.
-Mental health services will be made available through the Koreatown Youth and Community Center (KYCC), a contractor with DMH.
+The project will provide MHSA-eligible tenants with supportive services that promote community reintegration and a commitment to recovery and wellness.
+The project will provide 5 units of affordable permanent housing to this MHSA target population, with mental health services made available through the Koreatown Youth and Community Center (KYCC), a contractor with DMH.
 All supportive services are designed to promote the tenants' wellness and overall successful transition to permanent supportive housing.
-The project will provide client driven, voluntary supportive services which are culturally and linguistically appropriate, and will specifically meet DMH's goal to reach unserved, underserved, or inappropriately served TAY and families with children with SED or SPMI.
+The project will provide client driven, voluntary supportive services which are culturally and linguistically appropriate, and will specifically meet DMH's goal to reach unserved, underserved, or inappropriately served TAY.